Sexual Misconduct Policy

 In this context, the operational definition for normative sanctioning is grounded in the framing provided by the learning organization literature.
 Normative sanctioning is a source of organizational influence utilized to communicate and to uphold in clear ways the values of the community.
 At PLU, normative sanctions serve to communicate expectations about community standards for behavior and the seriousness with which PLU takes issues of sexual misconduct, including sexual assault.
 Because normative sanctions are situated within the community, they do take into account case specific variables which may affect individuals and the whole and should not be viewed as absolute.

-The University process is an educational process separate from, although sometimes parallel to, a legal or criminal process.
-Whereas in a legal or criminal process, a standard of clear and convincing evidence and an outcome of guilty or not guilty is typically the outcome, in the educational process the standard of preponderance of evidence is used and a determination of responsible or not responsible is the typical outcome.
+The university process is educational in nature, and is different from, but may occur at the same time as, a civil or criminal legal process.
+In the educational context, the university is making a determination as to whether the Respondent violated university policy, and not whether the Respondent is “guilty” or “innocent.”
+In making this determination, the university uses a “preponderance of evidence” (or more likely than not) standard.
 If a Respondent is found responsible for a violation of the sexual misconduct policy, the University will initiate a sanctioning process designed to eliminate the misconduct, prevent its reoccurrence, and remedy its effects on the complainant and the community.
 Sanctions also are designed to facilitate safety for individuals and the community and to deter individuals from participating in similar future behavior.
 This approach to sanctioning aligns with the Pacific Lutheran University educational mission and its focus on care and fulfills the University’s Title IX obligations.

 Just as there is a range of behaviors that violate this policy (e.g. sexual and gender-based harassment, sexual and gender-based stalking, interpersonal violence – including dating and domestic partner violence, non-consensual sexual contact, and non-consensual sexual intercourse), there is a range of sanctions that may be imposed.
 General categories of sanctions include educational intervention, evaluation and/or treatment, warning, probation, suspension, and expulsion from the university.

 The variables affecting each case are unique and inform the determination of sanctions when a Respondent(s) is found responsible.
-Factors that may influence the severity of sanctions include: use of force or coercion; use of alcohol or other drugs, active communication regarding consent throughout the interaction, supporting evidence, corroboration of evidence, and impact on community.
+Factors that may influence the severity of sanctions include, but are not limited to: use of force or coercion; use of alcohol or other drugs, active communication regarding consent throughout the interaction, supporting evidence, corroboration of evidence, and impact on community.

 The following represent guidelines for sanctions in cases where a student has been found responsible for sexual misconduct.
 These guidelines demonstrate the seriousness with which Pacific Lutheran University considers and responds to issues of gender-based violence and sexual misconduct.